Fireman9/SKteam_KLfilter/SRS.md

 - The system must be implemented in Python 3
 - Must use standard libraries such as numpy and matplotlib

-**Resource limits**
-- Must run efficiently on a typical personal computer

 **Data limits**
 - Accurate modeling of battery behavior within practical limits of current and voltage